edgarroman/zappa-django-guide/docs/aws_network.md

 ## That's why Amazon has VPC

 Introducing AWS Virtual Private Cloud (VPC).
 This service provides a way of segmenting Internet traffic from your other AWS services.
-This feature is incredibly valuable to securing our project.
-So that bad guys have the smallest attack surface possible.
-It's easy to setup a VPC - there are many webpages that will assist you.
-But basically you pick an IP range and let it fly.
+This feature is incredibly valuable to securing our project, so that bad guys have the smallest attack surface possible.

 Once a VPC is established, you can then subdivide the VPC into subnets.
 Which are little non-overlapping IP chunks of the overall VPC.
 Like dividing a pie into slices.

 It is important to realize that you have almost entire control of your IP space when you define your VPC and associated subnets.
 You are creating a Software Defined Network (SDN) and you have a lot of leeway.
 With this freedom comes choices and important considerations on how you design your network.